 At Mr X Stitch we love to review textile art and embroidery books for you.
 There are so many great books to discover, packed with needlework inspiration and textile techniques, so we dive into each book to find out what’s good, what’s bad and let you know why you should pick it up.

-Jaana Mattson’s Landscapes in Wool: The Art of Needle Felting is published by Schiffer Publishing.
-Within this book, you will find five step-by-step tutorials and fifty showings of the artist, Jaana Mattson’s original artwork.
+Within Jaana Mattson’s Landscapes in Wool: The Art of Needle Felting you will find five step-by-step tutorials and fifty showings of the artists original artwork.
 You will discover needle felted landscape scenes and how to create your own versions.
-Colour theory, the tools required and education into wool fibres are all covered to give you the best chance of achieving successful results from your own trials.
+Colour theory, the tools required and education into wool fibres are included to give you the best chance of achieving successful results.
 Will this book inspire you?

 About The Author

 Jaana Mattson works as a practising artist and teacher and creates “new and sculptural dimensions through welding, stained glass, encaustic medium and fibres”.
 With a background in fine art, this formal training has informed a distinct style of needle felting Mattson is now known for.